Your Questions, Answered

 WHAT HAPPENS IF MY PLACENTA IS STAINED WITH MECONIUM?

 Meconium is the sticky tar-like poo that your baby produces in first few days of life until milk gets into it’s digestive system.
 Sometimes, the baby passes meconium for the first time in the womb or as it is born and this may stick to the placenta.
 If this is the case I will sterilise your placenta using natural products (including white vinegar) to kill any bacteria before preparation of capsules and I will use the TCM method which heats the placenta during preparation.
-You cannot have a placenta smoothie if there is meconium staining of your placenta due to the bacteria that may be present.
-This is infrequent.

 ARE THERE ANY PEOPLE WHO CANNOT HAVE CAPSULES MADE FROM THEIR PLACENTA?